sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.11.4 Document Property - Tracking - Generator

-Document Generator (`generator`) of value type `object` with mandatory property Engine (`engine`) and optional property Date (`date`) s a container to hold all elements related to the generation of the document.
+Document Generator (`generator`) of value type `object` with mandatory property Engine (`engine`) and optional property Date (`date`) is a container to hold all elements related to the generation of the document.
 These items will reference when the document was actually created, including the date it was generated and the entity that generated it..

         "generator": {
           // ...